-There is no such thing as “subconscious mind.”
-The subconscious, or unconscious mind, is a theory—not a part of your brain.
 Hypnosis is not a magic pill (though it can feel like it.)
-It is not being controlled, it’s not being in a coma, nor is it being made to do embarrassing things (stage hypnosis.)
+It is not mind control.
+It’s not being in a coma, nor is it being made to do embarrassing things (stage hypnosis.)
 It is not unnatural, it’s not dark arts, nor is it pseudo-science.

 We learn.
 We make connections.
 We make habits out of some of those connections.
 That process happens much faster in a “suggestible” state of mind.
 Hypnosis Motivation Institute, the school I studied at, describes Hypnosis, in terms of suggestibility, as one of the ways we learn.
 Hypnosis is natural.
 It seems to be a state of hyper focus, like watching a movie, or reading a book, in which your mind is focused on something at the exclusion of all else around.